wtnerb/Lab02-Unit-Testing/Readme.md

 ### Unit Tests
 1. Provide unit tests for your ATM.
-2. For every method/action (that does not require user input), there should be a passing valid input, and a passing invalid input.
+2. For every method/action (that does not require user input), there should be a passing valid input.
+1. Although I am not requiring a specific number of tests, i expect you to have no less than 10.
 3. **A failing test, is not a valid test** - even if the failure is expected.

 ### Stretch